ashlink11/llvm-project/ash-notes/meta-2024-jan-02.md

 - no.1 enemy: heat on the chip so cant easily make components smaller
 - "we have one order of magnitude left" quote
 - backed by 7percent Ventures
+- "we have one order of magnitude left"

 NVIDIA: